peletomi/icanhasren/README.txt

                length as well.
 For example: 0001, the counter will be padded with nulls to a length of 4.

-               In the case of character counters the format sets the character casing, as usual with string values: AA, aa, Aa.
+               In the case of character counters it is possible to set the character case as usual, with varying the casing of the C.

   Examples: * [C:2]     start from 2 do not change formatting